cyber-solutions-centre/intro-to-programming/README.md

 Complete [learning activity #7: Equality Operators]() to demonstrate your understanding of these new operators see how they work when applied to different types.

+## Finishing this session

+Understanding the concepts covered in this session is vital as we will be building on them next week and making more advanced programs.
+To finish this session, take a look at [learning activity #8: The General Store].

+Also, make sure to review the additional resources on the VLE as a part of your independent learning.